chulminy/CIVE497-CIVE700/README.md

 # CIVE497/700: Smart Structure Technology (Winter, 2024)

-<span style="background-color: #FFFF00"> The instructor is currently updating this website in preparation for the upcoming course.
-To view the full syllabus, please refer to the course website from the previous year: [**LINK**](https://github.com/chulminy/CIVE497-CIVE700/tree/master/previous/w2022) </span>
+The instructor is currently updating this website in preparation for the upcoming course.
+To view the full syllabus, please refer to the course website from the previous year: [**LINK**](https://github.com/chulminy/CIVE497-CIVE700/tree/master/previous/w2022)

 ![](intro_img.png)